qzhuae/MarkdownNotes/HUMA1000B.md

 ## Feb 8 有用的

-Something happened in CUHK, some student storm the language
+Something happened in BUHK, some student storm the language center to complain mandarin chinese language requirement.

+Public opinion: student shouldn't use foul language during their movement.
+Too aggressive and didn't respect teacher.

+Mandarin course not interesting, useless: in the sense that in moral discussion: no agreed ground for discussion?
+A say A B said B not agr
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyOTIzNTU4NywxMjYzNzczMDIxLC03MD
+eyJoaXN0b3J5IjpbMjA0ODU1MTU5NSwxMjYzNzczMDIxLC03MD
 gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
 NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
 c4LDExMDc4MzkzNDJdfQ==